 Lemon zest, or the zest of any citrus fruit, is the outermost layer of the peel which contains loads of natural oils (don' include soft white layer that has a naturally bitter taste) that are full of flavours.

 When using zest, use fresh organic lemons.
 The lemon zest hides refreshing tangy aroma which gives amazing citrus aroma to a variety of sweet and savoury recipes.

 Lemon zest is usually grated but you can also use zest in large pieces, thin strips or even curled pieces for garnish.
-Finely grated lemon is usually added to cookies, muffins and any other cakes, to sauces, marinades and salad dressings.
+Finely grated lemon zest is usually added to cookies, cakes, muffins and any other desserts, to sauces, marinades and salad dressings.
 Larger pieces are used to garnish cakes or pies and for cocktails.

 We love lemony cookies which are light and refreshing, ideal for spring and summer time.
-Try our lemon cookies made with almond flour, soft lemon cookies sprinkled with toasted almond flakes or chocolate cookies topped with tangy lemon filling.
+Why not to try our lemon cookies made with almond flour, soft lemon cookies sprinkled with toasted almond flakes, lemony Easter cookies or chocolate cookies topped with tangy lemon filling.

 We adore our sweet rolls flavoured with loads of lemon zest which pairs great with marzipan in the filling.
 For a really special lemony treat we suggest you to try our mini doughnuts filled with lemon curd, hazelnut crust tarts topped with lemon curd or puff pastry tarts with lemon cream.

 If looking for the best way to zest a lemon, the answer is simple.
 Use either a microplane or box grater.
 Simply run the side of the lemon back and forth over the grates, rotating the lemon.